kmarkus/microblx/README.md

-MICROBLX: real-time, embedded, reflective function blocks
+MICROBLX: realtime, embedded, reflective function blocks
 =========================================================

 What is it?
 -----------

-Microblx is an lightweight, dynamic, reflective, hard real-time safe function block framework.
-Primary use-cases are hard real-time (embedded) control or signal processing systems.
+Microblx is an lightweight, dynamic, reflective, hard realtime safe function block framework.
+Primary use-cases are hard realtime (embedded) control or signal processing systems.

 Main features: